rajdeep-das-2007/Library_Management_System_Python/README.md

-# 📚 Library Management System (CLI) — Windows Only
+# Library Management System (CLI) — Windows Only

-A simple **Command-Line Library Management System** built using **Python** and **MySQL**.
+A simple Command-Line Library Management System built using Python and MySQL.
 This project helps manage books and members in a library with issue/return log features — all through a terminal interface.

 ---

-## 🚀 Features
+## Features

-- ➕ Add / 🗑️ Delete / ✏️ Update books and members
+- Add / Delete / Update books and members
-- 📋 Display all books and members
+- Display all books and members
-- 🔍 Search books by ID or Name
+- Search books by ID or Name
-- 📊 Sort books by ID or Name
+- Sort books by ID or Name
-- 📥 Issue and 🔁 Return books
+- Issue and Return books
-- 📘 View complete register/logs (issue/return history)
+- View complete register/logs (issue/return history)

 ---

-## 🛠️ Requirements
+## Requirements

 - Python 3.x
 - MySQL Server (running on `localhost`)